96-38/bitbank-trailing-stop-loss/README.md

 ## How it works

-Submit the order according to the settings and set the initial stop-loss at {userConfig.percentage} % below the order price.
+Submit the order according to the settings and set the initial stop-loss at {userConfig.stopPrice} yen. (or {userConfig.stopPriceRatio} % below the order price.)

 If the transaction is completed within the time specified in the timeout, the trailing stop process will be initiated.
 (If the transaction is not completed in time, the order is cancelled.)